 Fauja Singh Diet Plan

-Fauja Singh believes that the reason he has lived so long is because he also abstains from both smoking and alcohol, and he follows a vegetarian diet.
+Fauja Singh believes that the reason he has lived so long is that he also abstains from both smoking and alcohol, and he follows a vegetarian diet.
 He includes many fresh foods in this diet.
 Fauja has also limited the amount of food that he eats every day.

 In the BBC interview below he told the reporter that he ate only a child’s size portion of food.
 He is practicing calorie restriction which has been known to prolong lifespan and it seems to be paying off for him.